 It provides the ability to sell a vision of a product, and have it resonate, or not, with others.

 There are numerous examples of crowdfunding disrupting a market, providing a solution to a problem that inexplicably remained beyond reach.

-Perhaps my favourite of these is the Pebble smartwatch, becoming one of the most successful ever projects on Kickstarter and surging demand for smart devices and wearables.
+Perhaps my favorite of these is the Pebble smartwatch, becoming one of the most successful ever projects on Kickstarter and surging demand for smart devices and wearables.